lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    In order to run a simulation using LAMMPS, one needs to write a series of commands in an input script.
+    To run a simulation using LAMMPS, one needs to write a series of commands in an input script.
 For clarity, this script will be divided into five categories which we are going to fill up one by one.